zDichX/Chat-FFmpeg-GUI/README_en.md

 ### Installing FFmpeg (Prerequisite)

-If you don't have FFmpeg installed, the program usually helps you download and install it automatically (requires a special environment, sometimes administrative privileges).
+If you don't have FFmpeg installed, the program usually helps you download and install it automatically (sometimes administrative privileges).
 If the installation fails, you can install it manually:

 #### Windows
 - Using `winget`: